 This article describes Fuze troubleshooting tips that go beyond standard troubleshooting.
-As a result, these assume a certain level of technical knowledge and do not delve too deeply into the specific steps involved in completing the actions outlined in some of these tips (e.g., how to access and view your network specifications).
+As a result, these tips assume a certain level of technical knowledge and do not explain the specific steps involved in completing the outlined actions (e.g., how to access and view your network specifications).

-- Reset your Fuze Cache - If Fuze Desktop has been previously installed on your computer, resetting your cache is a great way to resolve issues before resorting to measures like restarting your computer or reinstalling Fuze.
+If Fuze Desktop was previously installed on your computer, resetting your cache is a great way to resolve issues before resorting to measures like restarting your computer or reinstalling Fuze.

-- Reinstall Fuze - If you installed Fuze to attend a meeting at some point in the past, and resetting your cache isnt working, uninstalling and then reinstalling Fuze can be a helpful next step.
+If you installed Fuze to attend a meeting at some point in the past and resetting your cache is not working, uninstall and then reinstall Fuze.
 This ensures that you are using the latest version of Fuze

-- Update your video and audio drivers - Often times device manufacturer websites (e.g., Dell.com or Lenovo.com) have automated tools for detecting and updating your device's drivers to the latest version.
-If you are experiencing audio or video issues with your device, sometimes just reinstalling drivers can help when newer drivers are not available.
+Device manufacturer websites (e.g., Dell.com or Lenovo.com) have automated tools for detecting and updating your device drivers to the latest version.
+If you are experiencing audio or video issues with your device, try reinstalling drivers can help when newer drivers are not available.

-- Check your internet connection - Does your computer or device show that you are fully connected to the internet?
-If not, you may be offline and may want to dial in so that you dont miss anything while trying to reconnect.
+Does your computer or device show that you are fully connected to the internet?
+If not, you may be offline and may want to dial in so that you do not miss anything while trying to reconnect.

-If your network connection speed or quality falls below the minimum requirements, its more than likely youll see an error message in Fuze.
-If you want to compare your connection and bandwidth speed to the minimum requirements, however, the following product-specific articles are available:
+If your network connection speed or quality falls below the minimum requirements, it's more than likely that you will see an error message in Fuze.
+Refer to the following articles if you want to compare your connection and bandwidth speed to the minimum requirements:

 Windows Firewall, McAfee, Norton, Sophos, or Malwarebytes are just a few modern software security products that help prevent your computer from potential viruses or threats.
 If these or similar products are preventing you from downloading Fuze, we recommend adjusting your settings to allow Fuze to be downloaded.
 Temporarily lowering the level of your security protection in Windows may help, but Fuze does not recommend decreasing your level of protection any longer than necessary to complete the Fuze download.